 Traditional facelift surgery is performed in a hospital or outpatient surgical center.
 Depending on the specific type of procedure, your surgeon will use either general or regional anesthesia (nerve block), and one of these two surgical approaches:

-• Minimally invasive involves smaller incisions and can provide a more subtle change in appearance.
+- The minimally invasive approach involves smaller incisions and can provide a more subtle change in appearance.
 The procedure generally allows for faster recovery time and less pain than open surgery, as it causes reduced trauma to the tissue.

 What is a good age for a facelift?